 airfocus offers a modular product management platform.
-It provides a solution for product teams to manage and communicate their strategy, prioritize their work, build roadmaps, and connect feedback to solve the right problems.
-Designed with flexibility in mind, airfocus allows users to customize the platform to fit the user's needs without disrupting the way teams works. airfocus offers a 14-day trial now.
+It provides a solution for product teams to manage and communicate their strategy, prioritize their work, build roadmaps, and connect feedback to solve the right problems. airfocus allows users to customize the platform to fit the various ways that teams work. airfocus offers a 14-day trial.

 $15